 Most Expensive island: both!

-Why: Both Santorini and Mykonos are super expensive (compared to other greek islands or other holiday destinations).
-Probably because they are so famous.But that does not mean that you you can only visit if you are super rich or that you have to save money for a lifetime to come over.
+Why: Both Santorini and Mykonos are super expensive (compared to other Greek islands or other holiday destinations), probably because they are so famous.But that does not mean that you can only visit if you are super rich or that you have to save money for a lifetime to come over.
 You can visit both islands on a budget and still have a great time.

-There are great offers if you come off season and cheap choices when it comes to food and accommodation.
+If you come off-season, there are great offers and cheap choices regarding food and accommodation.
 You just need to do a bit of research.
-This way you will also avoid the crowds and get a bit more privacy.
+This way, you will also avoid the crowds and get a bit more privacy.

 Best island for shopping: Mykonos

 Why: Some of the most luxurious and well-known brands in the world have exclusive branches in Mykonos.
-Mykonos is a well known celebrities hotspot, too!
+It is also a hotspot for celebrities!

 Best island for seniors or people with disabilities: Mykonos

-Why: Santorini’s difficult terrain and thousand stairs villages are not the best for people with disabilities or seniors… Mykonos is pretty flat though and the amazing sandy beaches will be great for everyone (including kids).
-It’s not that seniors or people with disabilities won’t enjoy Santorini, but if you belong to this category, then you’d better stay close to a beach (like Perissa/Perivolos or Kamari)
+Why: Santorini’s difficult terrain and the thousand-stair villages are not the best for people with disabilities or seniors… Mykonos is pretty flat, and the amazing sandy beaches will be great for everyone (including kids).
+It’s not that seniors or people with disabilities won’t enjoy Santorini.
+Still, if you belong to this category, you’d better stay close to a beach (like Perissa/Perivolos or Kamari).

 Which one is finally the best island: Santorini or Mykonos?

-I am sure you would enjoy both, they actually complement each other quite well if you think about it.
-You could spend a few days in Santorini to enjoy the views, the sunsets, and the romantic atmosphere and then head to Mykonos and enjoy the beach life there, along with a couple of drinks…possibly)
+I am sure you would enjoy both; they complement each other quite well if you think about it.
+You could spend a few days in Santorini to enjoy the views, the sunsets, and the romantic atmosphere, and then head to Mykonos and enjoy the beach life there, along with a couple of drinks…possibly)

 Read Also: How Many Days Do You Really Need in Santorini?